 Findmypast also hosts three collections, Dundee Poor Lists 1821–1840, Dundee Poor Relief Assessments 1822–1839 and Highland Poor Law 1845–1929 (from a database sourced from the Moray & Nairn Family History Society with records for Invernessshire, Moray, Ross and Cromarty, and Sutherland).

 Records for Dundee can also be found for free.
-For Paisley, there is an index of applications for 1839–1942, while some Ayrshire Poor Law indexes are accessible via Ayrshire Roots, and Stirling Archives hosts poor relief indexes for much of the county.
+For Paisley, there is an index of applications for 1839–1942, and Stirling Archives hosts poor relief indexes for much of the county.
 A database for Borders-based parishes can also be found on the Borders Family History Society’s website.

 Many Irish and English applicants claiming relief or admission in Scotland were sent back to Ireland or back over the border to England if no source for recompense could be identified – only a medical note could prevent a removal if such a decision was reached.
 The House of Commons Parliamentary Papers website, freely accessible through many subscribing libraries, contains detailed letters and annual reports from the second half of the 19th century recounting vast lists of people on a parish-by-parish basis who were returned in this way.